havet/My_Block_World_Corpus/README.md

 (The files are UTF-8 encoded to comply with the standard for Machine Translation.
 The national characters will be distorted if you use Windows and open the files with e.g. Notepad.
 I recommend Notepad++ for viewing and editing the files.)

-Originally the corpus was intended for experiments with statistical machine translation, but it might as well be used with rule based systems e.g. shallow transfer systems.
+Originally the corpus was intended for experiments with statistical machine translation, but it might as well be used with rule based systems e.g. shallow transfer systems as Apertium.

 The original corpus was in English and Swedish, but I have added some translations to new languages.
+I would appreciate if the translations were checked by anyone having these languages as their mother tongue.

 It would be useful to have the corpus translated to more languages.
 I would very much appreciate if you translated the corpus to your language and sent the files to me.

+Contributions are welcome.
+Just make a fork, make a pull request and I will merge as soon as possible.